jdrem/json-logging/README.md

 * [Log4Net](https://github.com/jdremillard/json-logging/tree/main/json-logging-log4net)
 * [Logback](https://github.com/jdremillard/json-logging/tree/main/json-logging-logback)

+Beginning with version 2.14.0 of Log4J (referred to as Log4j2 since it's significantly different from pre 2.0 versions) there is a JSON layout available.
+An example of configuring it is [here](https://github.com/jdremillard/json-logging/tree/main/json-logging-log4j2).

 It may be that you'd like to add application or site specific data to the log messages.
 Like a application ID or enviroment name.
 It's easy enough to add a new property to the JsonLayout class and add it the configuration file.
 Like this for log4j:
 ```